 Currently, no medications specifically designed to reduce Lp(a) levels have been approved.
-Consequently, managing elevated Lp(a) involves focusing on reducing overall cardiovascular risk through lifestyle modifications and the intensive management or optimization of other treatable risk factors, by following current clinical guidelines (45,56,113,114).
-The findings from studies investigating the impact of statins on Lp(a) levels are inconsistent (25) and the effect seems to be apo(a) isoforms related.
-In patients with the low molecular weight apo(a) phenotype, Lp(a) levels increased significantly from 66.4 to 97.4 mg/dL (by 47%; p=0.026), but not in patients characterized by the high molecular weight apo(a) phenotype (115).
-However, even a minor Lp(a) increase of approximately 6-10% following statin use is not clinically significant (116,117).
-Pitavastatin, in contrast to other statins, seems to have a neutral impact on serum Lp(a) levels and may even slightly reduce them; however, this needs to be still confirmed (118).
-Ezetimibe and bempedoic acid do not affect Lp(a) levels, as a comprehensive analysis recently found (119-121).
-Niacin can lower lipoprotein(a) levels by about 20-30% (depending on the baseline Lp(a) level) due to a decreased LPA mRNA and apo(a) production rate (122).
-Again, the amount of reduction seems to be dependent on the size of the apo(a) isoforms (56).
-However, no clinical benefit was noted with this therapy, thus its use is no longer currently recommended (123,124).
+Consequently, managing elevated Lp(a) involves focusing on reducing overall cardiovascular risk through lifestyle modifications and the intensive management or optimization of other treatable risk factors, by following current clinical guidelines [45, 56, 113, 114].

+The findings from studies investigating the impact of statins on Lp(a) levels are inconsistent [25], and the effect seems to be related to apo(a) isoforms.
+In patients with the low molecular weight apo(a) phenotype, Lp(a) levels increased significantly from 66.4 to 97.4 mg/dl (by 47%; p = 0.026), but not in patients characterized by the high molecular weight apo(a) phenotype [115].
+However, even a minor Lp(a) increase of approximately 6-10% following statin use is not clinically significant [116, 117].
+Pitavastatin, in contrast to other statins, seems to have a neutral impact on serum Lp(a) levels and may even slightly reduce them; however, this still needs to be confirmed [118].
+Ezetimibe and bempedoic acid do not affect Lp(a) levels, as a comprehensive analysis recently found [119-121].
+Niacin can lower lipoprotein(a) levels by about 20-30% (depending on the baseline Lp(a) level) due to a decreased LPA mRNA and apo(a) production rate [122].
+Again, the amount of reduction seems to be dependent on the size of the apo(a) isoforms [56].
+However, no clinical benefit was noted with this therapy, so its use is no longer currently recommended [123, 124].
 The prior CVD outcome trials involving niacin were also not enriched for individuals with elevated Lp(a).

-Proprotein Convertase Subtilisin/Kexin Type 9 inhibitors (PCSK9is) and small interfering RNAs (inclisiran) were found to decrease circulating Lp(a) by ~30%, which was demonstrated in other studies like the FOURIER, ODYSSEY Outcomes, and ORION-11 trials (125-129).
-Post-hoc analyses of the FOURIER and ODYSSEY Outcomes trials demonstrate that the 3-year number needed to treat (NNT) to prevent one recurrent ASCVD event with PCSK9 monoclonal antibodies is at least 2.5-fold lower for individuals with higher versus lower levels of Lp(a) (125,126).
-These drugs, however, are not approved for this purpose, making it difficult to get reimbursed for using to lower Lp(a).
-Significant variability in response to these drugs is also observed, with participants who had higher baseline plasma Lp(a) levels experiencing greater absolute reductions in Lp(a) (127-130).
-The size of apo(a) seems to be an independent determinant of the response to PCSK9is with each additional kringle domain is associated with a 3% additional reduction in Lp(a) (=the larger isoforms, the lower Lp(a) level, the better response) (130).
+Proprotein convertase subtilisin/kexin type 9 inhibitors (PCSK9is) and small interfering RNAs (inclisiran) were found to decrease circulating Lp(a) by ~30%, as demonstrated in various studies including the FOURIER, ODYSSEY Outcomes, and ORION-11 trials [125-129].
+Post-hoc analyses of the FOURIER and ODYSSEY Outcomes trials demonstrated that the 3-year number needed to treat (NNT) to prevent one recurrent ASCVD event with PCSK9 monoclonal antibodies is at least 2.5fold lower for individuals with higher versus lower levels of Lp(a) [125, 126].
+These drugs, however, are not approved for this purpose, making it difficult to obtain reimbursement for their use in lowering Lp(a).
+Significant variability in response to these drugs is also observed, with participants who had higher baseline plasma Lp(a) levels experiencing greater absolute reductions in Lp(a) [127-130].
+The size of apo(a) seems to be an independent determinant of the response to PCSK9is, with each additional kringle domain being associated with a 3% additional reduction in Lp(a) (the larger the isoforms, the lower the Lp(a) level, the better the response) [130].

-A significant number of patients on PCSK9 inhibitors are concurrently treated with statins and/or ezetimibe.
+A significant number of patients on PCSK9 inhibitors are concurrently treated with statins and/ or ezetimibe.
 However, the combined impact of these therapies on Lp(a) levels, as well as the relationship between apo(a) isoform size and the Lp(a) response, remains unclear.
-A recent prospective study evaluated lipid lowering in participants with an LDL-C >100 mg/dL who received evolocumab 140 mg combined with either atorvastatin 80 mg or ezetimibe 10 mg daily.
-The findings revealed variability in Lp(a) reduction, with changes in Lp(a) levels being strongly linked to apo(a) isoform size (131).
+A recent prospective study evaluated lipid lowering in participants with an LDL-C > 100 mg/dl who received evolocumab 140 mg combined with either atorvastatin 80 mg or ezetimibe 10 mg daily.
+The findings revealed variability in Lp(a) reduction, with changes in Lp(a) levels being strongly associated with apo(a) isoform size [131].